phillidp1989/Javascript-Quiz/README.md

 In this project, I was tasked with creating a timed code quiz with multiple-choice questions.
 The app runs in the browser and features dynamically updating HTML and CSS powered by a JavaScipt file.
 The application is responsive to different screen sizes.

+A link to the deployed application can be found at https://phillidp1989.github.io/bootcamp_homework/week4/.

 ## Brief

 The app features a starting screen, a series of questions which are randomly looped through and a page in which the user can enter their name to be added to the list of high scorers, details of which are stored to local storage.